168 First, you dig that hole

 "Yeh, what he said.
 We also need shovels, picks, anything to dig with.
 I'd rather not use one of our hunting knives, just in case these corpses carry any diseases."

-The other gut nodded, "yes, we have to make sure we wash in the river after we have done this, preferably up stream a little way so as to avoid body fluids spilling into the waterway."
+The other gut nodded, "yes, we have to make sure we wash in the river after we have done this, too, preferably up stream a little way, so as to avoid the body fluids spilling into the waterway."

 One of the Reparations team looked about, and in a very loud voice reiterated what had been decided.
 "So, gents, who has a strong stomach, because you'll need it for this job."
 He held up his own hand and looked around for other volunteers.